 The Great Barrier Reef’s Frankland Islands are a pristine archipelago located 10km offshore, about 45km south-east of Cairns.
-The group consists of five continental islands, Normanby, High, Russell, Round and Mabel, and are a part of the World Heritage listed Great Barrier Reef Marine Park.
+The group consists of five continental islands: Normanby, High, Russell, Round and Mabel.
+Together they form part of the World Heritage listed Great Barrier Reef Marine Park.
 All the islands are uninhabited and surrounded by healthy fringing reefs, full of hard and soft corals, giant clams, schools of fish, turtles, octopus and more.
-Dugongs, Manta Rays and Whales have been sighted here.
+Dugongs, manta rays and whales have been sighted here.

-Full of marine life, for you to explore…
+Full of marine life for you to explore…

-Normanby Island provides the best snorkeling of the Frankland Islands group.
+Normanby Island provides the best snorkelling of the Frankland Islands group.
 It rises from sea level, peaking at 20 metres high.
 It’s a continental island, which means it was once connected to the mainland but became separated hundreds of thousands of years ago with rising sea levels.
 As such, it is home to rainforest vegetation, as well as coastal species.

 As the only operator with a permit to visit Normanby Island, we can choose any of our mooring locations on the day, based on the conditions.
-We also have the flexibility to take you to several of the offshore fringing reefs, for our Adventure snorkel safari and Scuba diving tours.
+We also have the flexibility to take you to several of the offshore fringing reefs, for our adventure snorkel safari and scuba diving tours.

-The Frankland Islands Group National Park is a part of the traditional sea country of the Mandingalby Yindinji and Gungandji Aboriginal peoples.
+The Frankland Islands Group National Park is a part of the traditional sea country of the Mandingalby Yindinji and Gungandji peoples.
 Historically and to present times they use these waters to fish, hunt and gather food.

 The islands were named by Lieutenant James Cook in 1770, in honour of two 18th century sailors, Lord of the Admiralty and his nephew, both named Sir Thomas Frankland.